harikvpy/ngx-helper/README.md

 # ngx-helper

+`NOTE: THIS LIBRARY IS UNDER ACTIVE DEVELOPMENT.
+EXPECT BREAKING CHANGES BETWEEN RELEASES.
+USE IT AT YOUR OWN RISK.`

 This is a library of angular components and other utility code that are not part of the standard angular/material library.
 Some components are composite components in that they combile multiple standard material library widgets for a common use case scenario.

 This is meant to be a private library for my own consumption.
 But being a project derived from open source, I'm making it a public.
 Consequently, documentation is lacking and unit tests are at a bare minumum.
 Both are areas that I hope to address, but time is working against me.